QuanergySystems/quanergy_client/readme/ubuntu1804.md

 ./visualizer --host <IP Address of Sensor>
 ```

 Cloud Viewer window should appear and the point cloud will be displayed when the sensor is up to speed.
+In some cases, the point cloud won't appear until the interface is interacted with.

 ## Documentation
 For documentation, run the following and then open doc/html/index.html in any browser.